KainNhantumbo/toono-community-app/README.md

 ## 🐾 Project Stack (and main packages)

+This app run on a React.JS and a backend with Express.JS described [here](https://github.com/KainNhantumbo/toono-community-server).

 - **React.JS** - library used to build big, fast Web apps with JavaScript.
 - **Typescript** - a superset language of Javascript that provides typechecking.
 - **Vite.JS** - Hot Module Replacement (HMR) that stays fast regardless of app size.